jordles/notes/AI.md

   - iterating on prompts to refine the model's responses.
   - __few-shot prompting__, which involves providing examples in the prompt to guide the model's responses.

 __Large Language Models (LLMs)__ are a type of AI model that is trained on vast amounts of text data to understand and generate human-like language (words, concepts, and phrases) in response to prompts.
+This means they specialize in Natural Language Processing (NLP) or natural language understanding.
 They are capable of performing a wide range of natural language processing tasks, such as text generation, translation, summarization, and question answering.

 When being trained on the text data, LLMs learn to recognize patterns in language and generate responses that are coherent and contextually relevant.
 They can also be fine-tuned for specific tasks or domains to improve their performance.